mayankbansal1G/Task-Management-App/README.md

 # Task Management App

 A simple task management application that allows users to perform CRUD operations on tasks, filter tasks by priority and status, and search tasks by title.
 The application uses Express for the backend, MongoDB for the database, React with Vite for the frontend, and Tailwind CSS for styling.
+Complete Project Runs on PORT:5001

 ## Features